FinCARDS: Card-Based Analyst Reranking for Financial Document Question Answering: FinCARDS

 \subsubsection{Reproducibility and Cost}

-All LLM interactions use deterministic decoding (temperature of 0) and strict JSON schema validation to ensure reproducibility.
+All LLM interactions use deterministic decoding and strict JSON schema validation to ensure reproducibility.
+Prompt templates and structured interfaces are detailed in Appendix~\ref{app:prompts}.
 In addition to the final Top-$k$ ranking, the pipeline outputs an explicit \emph{audit trace} for each selected chunk, recording stage-wise candidate lists, grouping decisions, and per-round ranks in Stage~3.
 This trace exposes which structured Card fields (e.g., metric, period, scope, and table cues) were matched, how each chunk was retained or filtered across stages, and how its final rank was determined, enabling transparent inspection and controlled multi-model comparisons under identical algorithms and prompts.

 In terms of cost, let $L$ be the number of chunks in a filing, $N$ be the Stage~1 candidate cutoff, and $M = |\mathcal{S}_2(q)|$ be the Stage~2 candidate size.
 Stage~1 scores all chunks using BM25 in $O(L)$ time per query.
 Stage~2 requires $m = \lceil N / g \rceil$ LLM calls (one per group), and Stage~3 performs at most $R_{\max}$ bootstrap rounds with $\lceil M / g \rceil$ listwise calls per round.
 In practice, the total number of LLM calls is often substantially reduced by early stopping once the Top-$k$ ranking stabilizes.
+Detailed token-level cost analysis is provided in Appendix~\ref{app:token_cost}.